 The dentists told us they always discussed the diagnosis with their patients and parents or guardian and, where appropriate, offered them any options available for treatment and explained the costs if required.
-By reviewing the dental care records we found these discussions were recorded but the treatment plan was not always signed or scanned into the patients' dental care records.
+By reviewing the dental care records we found these discussions were recorded and signed treatment plans were scanned into the patients' dental care records.

-Patients' oral health was monitored throughout the practice.
-This was followed up accordingly; these were scheduled in line with the National Institute for Health and Care Excellence (NICE) recommendations.
+Patients' oral health was monitored throughout the practice This was followed up accordingly; these were scheduled in line with the National Institute for Health and Care Excellence (NICE) recommendations.
 We saw from the dental care records the dentists were following the NICE guidelines on recalling patients for check-ups.